Henry Paget, 5th Marquess of Anglesey: Family background

 Paget was the eldest son of the 4th Marquess by his father's second wife, Blanche Mary Boyd.
 However, a rumour persisted that his biological father was the French actor Benoît-Constant Coquelin.
-This gained some currency, according to some sources, after the death of his mother in 1877, when he was two years old; it was claimed that Paget was raised by Coquelin's sister-in-law in Paris until he was eight.
+This gained some currency, according to some sources, after the death of his mother in 1877, when he was two years old; it was claimed that Paget was brought up by Coquelin's sister-in-law in Paris until he was eight.
 That story seems to have been a confusion of facts.
 The sister-in-law, née Edith Marion Boyd, was the 4th Marquess's aunt, one of his mother's sisters, and she did not wed Coquelin's brother Gustave until 1891.
 His stepmother from 1880 was an American, Mary "Minna" Livingston King, the widow of the Hon.
 Henry Wodehouse.

-He attended Eton College, later receiving private tuition, and was commissioned as a Lieutenant in the 2nd Volunteer Battalion of the Royal Welsh Fusiliers.
+He attended Eton College, later receiving private tuition, and was commissioned as a Lieutenant in the 2nd Volunteer Battalion of the Royal Welch Fusiliers.